MetzinAround/practical-classroom-workshop/course/tools.md

 ![issue.png]({{site.baseurl}}/attached_files/images/issue.png)

 ### Fork or clone this project
-1. **Fork** the [Courseware as Code Tools Project](https://gitlab.com/courseware-as-code/courseware-tools/-/forks/new) project to your group or create your own project and copy all of the contents from it to yours.
+1. **Fork** the [Courseware as Code Tools Project](https://gitlab.com/e1171/edsigcon-courseware-tools/-/forks/new) project to your group or create your own project and copy all of the contents from it to yours.
 The project contains the code we need.

-- Remember to choose your new namespace.
+- Remember to choose your newly created namespace.

 The Courseware as Code Tools project should now be in your namespace.